 The Short Version

 Recruitment is the process of gaining an applicant pool for the vacancy.
 Often people mistakenly combine the two related functions of recruitment and selection into the umbrella term of recruitment.
-Recruitment, however, is concerned with gaining an applicant pool through advertising on job boards, specifically identifying people and inviting them to apply for the role, or communicating the vacancy through word of mouth.
+Recruitment is the process of gaining an applicant pool, whether through traditional job boards or advanced recruiting software, which can streamline the identification and invitation of potential candidates.
 Selection, on the other hand, is concerned with selecting the best applicant from the applicant pool which was formed during the recruitment process.
 Selection is often handled outside the HR Function, with the hiring manager potentially having some assistance from HR Practitioner, but ultimately the decision on who to select rests with the hiring manager.

 The Long Version